 | Rule misalignment | Continuous | $20,000–$60,000+ |

 Total possible hidden cost? $85,000 to $180,000 per month.
-And this doesn’t include opportunity cost (retention, LP relationships, audits).
+And this doesn't include opportunity cost — retention, LP relationships, audit friction.

 Case Study: The 12-Pip Problem Nobody Saw Coming

-A European broker once reported that everything “felt normal” for several weeks: retail flow, exposure, volatility — all smooth.
+A European broker reported that everything "felt normal" for several weeks: retail flow, exposure, volatility — all smooth.

 Then an audit revealed a consistent, tiny exposure bias on GBP pairs.

-Because their bridge updated exposure every 20 seconds instead of continuously.
+The cause?
+A 4–7 second hedging delay that only occurred during London–NY overlap.
+Their bridge updated exposure every 20 seconds instead of continuously.
 That was enough to accumulate 12 pips of directional drift over the week.

 No alerts fired.
 No rules triggered.
 Loss: $140,000.